themsaid/wink/readme.md

 ## Themes

-Wink is shipped with an admin panel that's simple to use.
-However, we give you full control of how you present the stored content in your interface.
-Here's an example of how you'd get a list of your posts for a blog home screen:
+Wink gives you full control of how you present the stored content in your interface.
+Here's an example of how you'd get a list of posts for a blog home screen:

 ```php